 Lawn & Landscaping

-· Raise mower height to 3½ inches, and try to mow frequently enough to remove less than one-third of each grass blade at a time
+- Raise mower height to 3½ inches, and try to mow frequently enough to remove less than one-third of each grass blade at a time

 - Check lawns for white grubs and control, if necessary.

 - Water as needed to prevent drought, but not more than 1 inch per week (including rain).

-· Now is a good time to submit a soil sample for analysis to Cooperative Extension Service, so you’ll be prepared for fall fertilizing.
+- Submit a soil sample for analysis to Cooperative Extension Service, so you’ll be prepared for fall fertilizing.

 Trees, Shrubs & Groundcovers

 - Trees and shrubs planted within the past couple of years may need additional watering during the hotter summer months, especially if we have prolonged dry spells.

-· Prune your non-blooming evergreens by July if they need a bit of reshaping
+- Prune your non-blooming evergreens by July if they need a bit of reshaping

 - Japanese beetles will begin showing up—you can either ignore some damage or apply a pesticide (follow label directions).
 Japanese beetle traps have not been proven effective at reducing plant damage.

 - Watch for powdery mildew on crepe myrtles and roses, and apply an appropriate fungicide when needed (according to label directions).